pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingaccess/README.md

 | PA_ADMIN_PASSWORD  | ${INITIAL_ADMIN_PASSWORD:-2FederateM0re}  |
 | STARTUP_COMMAND  | ${SERVER_ROOT_DIR}/bin/run.sh  |
 | TAIL_LOG_FILES  | ${SERVER_ROOT_DIR}/log/pingaccess.log  |
+## Ports Exposed
+The following ports are exposed from the container.
+If a variable is used, then it may come from a parent container
+- 9000
+- 3000
+- ${HTTPS_PORT}

 ## Running a PingDirectory container
 To run a PingAccess container: